Azure/iot-edge-v1/samples/ble_gateway/connecting_to_ble_device_on_rpi3.md

-Azure IoT Gateway - Connecting to a Bluetooth Low Energy device on the Raspberry Pi 3
+Azure IoT Edge - Connecting to a Bluetooth Low Energy device on the Raspberry Pi 3
 ===================================================================================

 Overview
 --------

-As it stands today, the Bluetooth LE (BLE) module that the Azure IoT Gateway SDK ships with does not support *discovery* of BLE devices.
+As it stands today, the Bluetooth LE (BLE) module that Azure IoT Edge ships with does not support *discovery* of BLE devices.
 This is however on the product roadmap.
 In the meantime, the BLE module is perfectly usable for prototyping solutions by performing some preparatory work as documented here.